Yoav666s/dnd-wiki/_pages/reckonfear.md

 The following are examples for legal, optimized builds.

 ## Spellblade
 The Spellblade is a master sword fighter who relies on Agility and Grit to dish out a surprising number of precise attacks.
 After drawing a sword, the Spellblade can conjure a dagger or a derringer for a flexible, extra attack.
 When facing a particularly deadly foe, the Spellblade could cast Barrier on each turn instead, sacrificing an extra attack for much needed protection.
+If the enemy is particularly far, the Spellblade can use Windstride to close the distance.

 | Attribute | Value | Modifier |
 | :---: | :---: | :---: |